ION606/learn/README.md

 # Welcome to my notes!
 Feel free to browse for anything you like!

-if you have any topics you'd like me to cover, please open an issue with the `new` tag
+if you have any topics you'd like me to cover, please open an issue with the https://github.com/ION606/learn/labels/documentation tag

-if you find an error, please open an issue with the `error` tag
+if you find an error, please open an issue with the https://github.com/ION606/learn/labels/bug tag

 # Notes